John DeLeon, President

 Tom is a graduate of the University of Missouri and the National Graduate Trust School.
 He is also a Certified Financial Planner.
 Tom enjoys serving as an Executive Board Member of the Heart of America Council, Boy Scouts of America.

-Marites is an active member of the National Association for the DeafBlind, Council for Exceptional Children and Pediatric Cortical Visual Impairment Society.
-She is also a member of the Kansas City Diversity and Inclusion Consortium and the Kansas City Kansas Women’s Chamber of Commerce.
+Marites is a member of the National Association for the DeafBlind, Council for Exceptional Children, Pediatric Cortical Visual Impairment Society, and Kansas City Diversity and Inclusion Consortium.
 In 2018, Marites was named the Kansas City, Kansas Chamber of Commerce Ambassador of the Year.

 Madeleine graduated from the University of Kansas with a bachelor’s and a master’s degree in teaching children with cognitive disabilities and behavioral disorders, and later was certified in visual impairment.
 Her first and only teaching job was at the Kansas State School for the Blind.
 In 1995, she became the principal, and in 2007, was named the superintendent.